duderstadt-lab/mars-docs/usage/index.md

 ---
 layout: page
-title: Usage
+title: How to Install Mars
-menu: usage
+menu: Install
-permalink: /usage/index.html
+permalink: /install/index.html
 ---
 Once you have installed Mars in your Fiji using the update site (see below for instructions), the submenu "MoleculeArchive Suite" will show up under the Plugins containing the Mars [commands](../docs).
 Usually in the bottom section.
 In this submenu are a series of commands for general processing of single-molecule data.
 There are tools for both the analysis of fluorescence data as well as particle finding, fitting, and tracking.
 From there a range of other commands allow for filtering, sorting, and classification as outlined in the [documentation](../docs) section.